Unit Testing vs Functional Testing: A Detailed Comparison

 Apart from dependencies, unit testing becomes very complex when you test trivial code.
 Because these code units tend to glue together and orchestrate interactions between other code units.
 See the below tweet by Dan Abramov where he suggests to write unit tests for the non-trivial code.

-In unit testing, we can mock out all dependencies, but for functional testing, it’s a different story.
+Functional testing: In unit testing, we can mock out all dependencies, but for functional testing, it’s a different story.
 A good example would be testing a simple screen that loads the data from the network – it will fail every time you run it while offline.
 Such scenarios make functional testing complex.

 Generally, developers split their time between developing new features and fixing defects.
 QA work is much more diverse.
 A substantial portion of the release is spent on testing functionality which was already released and used.
 While the main effort of designing and writing test plans for this functionality is invested in past releases, every new feature developed requires a test plan and a maintenance effort on existing tests.
 One of the main goals for QA managers is reducing this effort to a minimum.
 Teams that succeed in creating clear and reusable tests simplify the maintenance struggle and optimize the test registration time.